-7.3.2 Example 2 - Using Design Factors to Estimate the Standard Error of a Proportion or Percentage denominator of the percentage, 3,039,780 in the formula.
-The design factor (from Table 5.19) for "Educational Attainment" is 1.5.
+Example 2 - Using Design Factors to Estimate the Standard Error of a Proportion or Percentage use the percent formula given in the section Standard Errors for Totals and Percentages.
+Use the denominator of the percentage, 3,039,780 in the formula.
+The design factor (from Attachment A-20) for "Educational Attainment" is 1.5.

-The estimated percent of people 25 years or over with a bachelor's degree or higher in Louisiana is 22.4190 =100(681,488/3,039,780) from the PUMS data.
-To calculate the standard error, we use the percent formula given in the section Standard Errors for Totals and Percentages.
-Use the
+The estimated percent of people 25 years or over with a bachelor's degree or higher in Louisiana is 22.4190 = 100(681,488/3,039,780) from the PUMS data.
+To calculate the standard error, we